PrestaShopCorp/header-stamp/Readme.md

 # Pimp My Header

-Update the headers of a given folder.
+Update the headers of the current folder.
 This tools extracts the command originally available in the PrestaShop Core.

 ## Installation

 This projet is downloadable via Composer, the PHP Package Manager.
+We recommend having it in the `require-dev` section of your dependancies as it is not needed on production environments.

 ```
 composer require --dev prestashop/pimp-my-header